frie321984/secure-oauth2-oidc-workshop/lab5/README.md

 Now, let's start with step 1 of this lab.
 Here we will have a look into the required changes we need compared to the resource server of [Lab 1](../lab1/README.md) to support static public keys for token signature validation.

-In [Lab 1](../lab1/README.md) we have seen how Spring security 5 uses the [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) specification to completely configure the resource server to use our keycloak instance.
+In [Lab 1](../lab1/README.md) we have seen how Spring Security 6 uses the [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) specification to completely configure the resource server to use our keycloak instance.